 Mplus requires data to be read in from a text file without variable names, with numeric values only, and with missing data coded as a single numeric value, such as -999.
 A common workflow for preparing data to analyze in Mplus is to perform the variable cleaning in SPSS and then save the data as a text file.
 This guide shows the appropriate steps using the sample file

-bollen_sem.sav data that can be downloaded from here.
+bollen_sem.sav data that can be downloaded from this GitHub repository.

 First, open the data file in SPSS.
 You should see the following: